nvd-dev/Personal-Configuration/README.md

 ### MacOS

-Skip this step if you are on MacOS Catalina and above
+Skip this step if you are on MacOS Catalina and above.

     brew install zsh